 Lectio Divina

 Lectio Divina is an ancient pattern of Bible reading which has enriched the lives of many.
 It can be used in personal devotions and in community worship.
-It is a way of humbly “listening” to the Word of God and allowing the Holy Spirit to accomplish the transformation that is needed in our lives.
 This practice includes listening, reflecting, praying, and obeying.
-This process is outlined as follows:
+Here is the process:

 Lectio—Listen: ask the Lord to speak, and then read the Bible with a listening spirit.
 You may want to read a passage several times or have different people read to you using various translations.